jonnew/ONIX/oepcie/spec.md

 Importantly, the low-level synchronization, resource allocation, and logic required to use the hardware communication backend is implicit to `liboepcie` API function calls.
-Ochestration of the communication backend _is not directly managed by the library user_.
+Orchestration of the communication backend _is not directly managed by the library user_.

 ## License